arinyadav/naukri_bloggs/README.md

 Tailored blogs that provide insights into specific companies' recruitment processes for particular colleges.
 Real experiences and tips from students who have been through the process.

-# Open for Feature Requests like
+# Open for Feature Requests like:-

 UI Changes:
 Encourages user feedback and contributions through pull requests.